The wide-field, multiplexed, spectroscopic facility WEAVE: Survey design, overview, and simulated implementation: Operational Rehearsals

-Figures~\ref{fig:SCIP_OpR3b_Astar}--\ref{fig:WQ_SNR} provide a few illustrative results from OpR3b (see also Figure~\ref{fig:WCC}).
+Figs~\ref{fig:SCIP_OpR3b_Astar}--\ref{fig:WQ_SNR} provide a few illustrative results from OpR3b (see also Fig.~\ref{fig:WCC}).
 As the first end-to-end test of the complete CPS and APS pipelines, it was not expected that we would meet our science goals in the output of these systems in OpR3b.
 Rather, the intention was to stress-test the data-flow set-up and the pipelines themselves, which could then be used to make any necessary improvements.
 Through the rehearsal, a number of undesirable effects were identified and corrected in both the input fields generated by some of the surveys and in the data-processing and analysis chains, illustrating the value of conducting such an exercise in advance of the instrument commissioning phase.
-An example of such an effect is the noticeable curvature in the residual $\log g$ and microturbulence values as a function of fibre location on the detector arrays for WEAVE-GA stars shown in Figure~\ref{fig:GA-QAG-HRB}, symptomatic of an uncorrected spectral resolution variation with wavelength in the high-resolution spectral mode (cf.\ Figure~\ref{fig:VPHLR_spectral_resolution}, which shows a similar variation as a function of fibre location for the low-resolution spectral mode).
-On the other hand, Figure~\ref{fig:WQ_SNR} shows that the WEAVE Simulator and the WEAVE exposure time calculator (ETC), developed independently, are on average in excellent agreement for faint (WEAVE-QSO) targets, suggesting that the ETC can be used with some confidence for planning WEAVE observations.\looseness-1
+An example of such an effect is the noticeable curvature in the residual $\log g$ and microturbulence values as a function of fibre location on the detector arrays for stars observed by the WEAVE Galactic Archaeology survey (shown in Fig.~\ref{fig:GA-QAG-HRB}), symptomatic of an uncorrected spectral resolution variation with wavelength in the high-resolution spectral mode (cf.\ Fig.~\ref{fig:VPHLR_spectral_resolution}, which shows a similar variation as a function of fibre location for the low-resolution spectral mode).
+On the other hand, Fig.~\ref{fig:WQ_SNR} shows that the WEAVE Simulator and the WEAVE exposure time calculator (ETC), developed independently, are on average in excellent agreement for faint (WEAVE-QSO) targets, suggesting that the ETC can be used with some confidence for planning WEAVE observations.\looseness-1